 How to link a child to their parent

-ChurchSuite makes it easy to link all the members of families to each other across the Address Book and Children modules.
-For parents that are not in the Address Book, you can still record parent contact details against the child.
-Here's how to link a child to a parent:
+ChurchSuite makes it easy to link parents and children to one another other across the Address Book and Children modules.
+For parents that are not in the Address Book you can still record parent contact details against the child.
+Here's how to link a child to a parent...

-To link a child in the Children module with a parent in the Address Book you first need to have the parent in the Address Book module.
-Children can exist in the Children module without a linked parent in the Address Book i.e. as an unlinked parent, with the parent contact details recorded against the child contact.
+To link a child in the Children module with a parent in the Address Book you first need to ensure the parent is in the Address Book module.
+Children can exist in the Children module without a linked parent in the Address Book - known as an unlinked child - with the parent contact details recorded against the child contact.

 Link the child to the parent